 Caryn Reeves is Executive Director of Washington Concert Opera.
 Prior positions include Associate Director of Institutional Advancement at The Glimmerglass Festival, and Development Officer at New York City Opera.
 Reeves is a frequent guest panelist and has served as such for the DC Commission on the Arts and Humanities, New York State Council on the Arts, Young Artists of America at Strathmore, and New York University.
 A classically trained singer, she holds a Master of Music in Vocal Performance from the Jacobs School of Music at Indiana University Bloomington; a Graduate Diploma in Opera from the Royal College of Music; and a Bachelor of Applied Music in Voice from the Eastman School of Music.
 Reeves has been the recipient of a number of awards, including the Metropolitan Opera National Council Auditions (District Winner).

 Nathan Perriello, a native of western Pennsylvania, has served as Washington Concert Opera's Operations Manager since October 2016.
-Prior positions include Development Operations Manager at the Jacksonville Symphony in Jacksonville, FL and Development Operations Associate at The Glimmerglass Festival in Cooperstown, NY.
-Internships included those with The Glimmerglass Festival, Pittsburgh Opera, and the Interlochen Center for the Arts.
+Prior positions include Development Operations Manager at the Jacksonville Symphony in Jacksonville, FL and Development Operations Associate at The Glimmerglass Festival in Cooperstown, NY, with additional internship experience at The Glimmerglass Festival, Pittsburgh Opera, and the Interlochen Center for the Arts.
 With a degree in Music and Business, Nathan enjoys turning his lifelong love of the arts into a meaningful career.

 Board of Directors

 Barbara M. Rossotti